syriuszp/challenge_app/README.md

 8. DONE !
 Users collect points.
 New users get 100 points for free.
 9. DONE !
 When user's answer is accepted she receives 25 points, when liked she receives 5 points.
 10. DONE !
 Creating a question costs 10 points.
-11. Users can set their names and it should be displayed everywhere instead of e-mail.
+11. DONE !
+Users can set their names and it should be displayed everywhere instead of e-mail.

   Hint: User profiles are implemented using [devise](https://github.com/plataformatec/devise) gem.
 Check its documentation to find out how to handle additional attributes on registration and edit profile pages.

-12. Users can upload avatars which should be automatically scaled to 100x100px size.
+12. DONE !
+Users can upload avatars which should be automatically scaled to 100x100px size.

   Hint: Use a gem that handles file uploads and image manipulation.